 It is very important that you winterize your sprinkler system.
 The ground freezes during the Winter, and can affect your sprinkler pipes.
 You can call your plumber or local sprinkler company to come clear all the water out of it.
 This would go the same for any outdoor faucets you hose bibs you have as well.
 It would all cause the same result.
 A frozen pipe that will be expensive to repair.

 There is nothing worse than running out of warm water during the Winter.
-It is always a good idea to have your water heater flushed out, and maintenance it to make sure it doesn’t go out.
-Your water heater should be looked at twice a year anyways to just make this part of your scheduled home maintenance.
+It is always a good idea to have your water heater flushed out, and maintain it to make sure it doesn’t go out.
+Your water heater should be looked at by a helpful contractor twice a year, make this part of your scheduled home maintenance.